TeaCupMe/ActionSelector/README.md

-# Action selector by TeaCupMe
+# Simple ActionSelector by TeaCupMe
 This is a simple ActionSelector to automate parsing user input and get rid of repeating switch-case statements.